ChrisSantosLang/redscience/docs/source/play.rst

 artificial intellience with which to augment your intelligence.
 Clicking the button next to the name of a game or player launches a page for that game or player where you can see statistics (e.g. a leaderboard).
-Clicking the "Play New" button starts the game.
+Clicking the *Play New* button starts the game.

 .. toctree::
    :maxdepth: 2